-This crisis presents our biggest challenge yet – we’ve lost all our income, and have to recoup the our losses on our 2020 festival and keep ourselves afloat.
+This crisis presents our biggest challenge yet – we’ve lost all our income, and have recoup the our losses on our 2020 festival as well as keep ourselves afloat.
 It’s left a huge hole for us to fill, but every donation (no matter how small) will help our journey to get there and help our next festival be better.
-So if you’ve had special memories, learned something new, met people you love or discovered artists that changed your life at Brainchild then please consider making a donation.
+So if you’ve had special memories, learned something new, met people you love or discovered artists that changed your life at Brainchild then please consider making a donation to our Crowdfunder.

 Audience & Artist Testimonials

 “Brainchild isn’t just a festival but a community of artists dedicated to nurturing and furthering each other’s work.
 I went from attending Brainchild to performing there to receiving work opportunities from those performances.
 Brainchild has created a growing family of often marginalised voices and given them a space to connect, flourish and breathe together.
 I have made some brilliant connections and friends through Brainchild and at times like these – this is essential for the arts.”
 Rachel Nwokoro (poet)

 ‘Before Glastonbury, Bestival, North Sea Jazz Festival or SXSW, Brainchild gave me, the independent artist with a small fan base and no money the platform and opportunity to build upon that.
 Brainchild Festival was one of the first.
 And they continue to do that each year with a line up that champions the smaller artists that need that platform.’
 Femi Koleoso (musician, Ezra Collective)